 Ford Kuga SUV - Engines, drive & performance

-The Ford Kuga is one of the better family SUVs to drive – especially when paired with a manual gearbox
+The Kuga is one of the better family SUVs to drive – especially when paired with a manual gearbox

-It’s safe to say that previous Kugas have been a mixed bag in the dynamics department.
-The first-generation car was more engaging than almost all of its rivals, but Ford tried to make the next one appeal to a wider audience, and it lost some of its handling prowess as a result.
-We’re happy to report that the latest car is a return to form; it’s more agile than you might expect from a big family SUV and doesn’t roll too much if you take a corner quickly.
+It’s safe to say that previous Kugas have been a mixed bag to drive.
+The first-generation car was more fun than almost all of its rivals, but Ford tried to make the next one appeal to a wider audience, and it lost some of its sharpness as a result.
+We’re happy to report that the latest car is a return to form; it’s more agile than you might expect from a big family SUV and doesn’t lean too much if you take a corner quickly.

 Ford Kuga petrol engines

 Two 1.5-litre EcoBoost petrol engines were carried over from the old Kuga, but the entry-level 118bhp engine has now been discontinued.
 The 148bhp version can get from 0-62mph in 9.7 seconds and has a top speed of 121mph.
 It's fitted with a six-speed manual gearbox and front-wheel drive as standard.

 While this may seem underpowered for such a large car, Ford’s EcoBoost engine offers more pep than the numbers suggest and pairs well with the slick manual transmission.
 Thanks to the lack of any form of hybrid assistance, the petrol is the lightest model in the Kuga range too, meaning it should feel the most eager on an open B-road, despite lacking the extra power of the hybrids.

 The Kuga is available as a self-charging hybrid (Ford labels it as FHEV) and as a plug-in hybrid (PHEV), which we've also tested separately.
 Both use a 2.5-litre petrol engine, an electric motor and a battery which provides all-wheel-drive.
 The FHEV uses engine power and kinetic energy to charge the battery, whereas the PHEV can be plugged in, either at home or at a public charger.